SilbigerLab/pH_Spec/Protocols/Absorbance_SOP.md

 1. Open the SoftMax Pro 7 program from the desktop.
 1. If the program does not automatically connect to the plate reader (depicted by an icon of the plate reader in the upper left corner of the program with a green check if connected or a circle with a line if not connected), then click on the plate reader icon for a list of available plate readers.
 Select the reader and click OK.
 1. If you intend to read your plate at a particular temperature, click Temperature and turn "Set" on and type in the temperature in Celcius.
-1. Select the "configure your acquisition settings" icon (two orange gears).
+1. Select the "Acquisition Settings" icon (two orange gears).
     1. Make sure the appropriate "Read Mode" and "Read Type" are selected.
         1. Read Mode: ABS (Absorbance)
         1. Read Type: Choose between Endpoint (most common and quickest), Kinetic, Well Scan, and Spectrum